Configure a virtual network gateway for ExpressRoute using the Azure portal

 Select + Gateway subnet to add a gateway subnet.

 The Name for your subnet is automatically filled in with the value 'GatewaySubnet'.
 This value is required in order for Azure to recognize the subnet as the gateway subnet.
 Adjust the autofilled Address range values to match your configuration requirements.
-We recommend creating a gateway subnet with a /27 or larger (/26, /25, and so on.).
+You need to create the GatewaySubnet with a /27 or larger (/26, /25, and so on.). /28 or smaller subnets are not supported for new deployments.
 If you plan on connecting 16 ExpressRoute circuits to your gateway, you must create a gateway subnet of /26 or larger.

 If you're using a dual stack virtual network and plan to use IPv6-based private peering over ExpressRoute, select Add IP6 address space and enter IPv6 address range values.